tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 ::: {.callout-note style="color:gray" appearance="simple"}
 **Observation:**

 This data set contains variables gathered across multiple years, listing the percent of deaths caused by indoor air pollutants created from indoor combustion.
-Given the amount of data present in this dataset, several potential hypotheses could likely be considered.
+Given the amount of data present in this data set, several potential hypotheses could likely be considered.

 The data, listed by country and region, are mixed in the data set and will likely require some cleaning to separate. categorical data and contains variables that were collected over many years.

 -   Depending on the scope of research, it may be more useful to focus on the data set containing regional data rather than country-specific to highlight what role climate plays in the effect of indoor air pollution.

-    -   In temperate climates, it is more likely to use biofuels for heating as well as cooking.
+    -   In temperate climates, it is more likely to use bio fuels for heating as well as cooking.
 Alongside the availability of insulation material for homes that reduced the ability for indoor and outdoor atmosphere gas exchange, this may be an essential factor that could be compared with this data.

-    -   Using the temporal variable that is available in this data, some conclusions could be made about the
+    -   Using the temporal variable that is available in this data, some inferences may be developed to correlate the rate at which different regions are improving compared to each other.

--   focusing on the countries rather than regions in this data could be used to show how countries that have invested in new technologies or better homes could correlate with either improved or worsened indoor air quality.
-Suppose homes are made more insulated but old gas stoves and wood fires are built into them.
-In that case, it is possible that the data could show up to a point a worsened impact on indoor air quality is associated with a country's growth in economic opportunity.
+        -   Grouping the data by region and providing some additional data about the average temperature would be interesting to see if, when accounting for all variables, the difference in climate has a significant impact on regional premature deaths from indoor air pollution.

+-   Considering the data by country could provide some valuable insight into the impact of politics and economic factors on indoor pollution.
+It is likely that GDP is a major factor that would sum the impact of a country improving its access to clean energy technology, preventative regulations, and healthcare.
+Adding in additional data about country-specific metrics will be extremely valuable for this analysis.
 :::

+### Table B: Grouped Countries by Region

 ::: {.cell}